-Rose Medical Center has also been selected to participate in the bundled payment initiatives (BPCI-A).
-As an added benefit from the bundled payments model (which only focuses on Medicare recipients) HCA developed a Plus Care Network which consists of high quality post acute care providers.
-It is anticipated the Plus Care Network will positively impact our Medicaid recipients in need of post acute skilled services.
+4. NSMC participates in the CMS Bundled Payment Care Improvement - Advanced payment initiatives (BPCI-A).
+To better meet the Post Acute Care (PAC) needs of our patients in the Bundled Payment initiative, HCA, in accordance with CMS guidelines, developed a Plus Care Network which consists of high quality post acute care providers to be used with patient across all insurances, including Medicaid.
+This Plus Care network will ensure high quality care that will lead to lower hospital readmission rates and therefore ultimately lower costs.
 Plus Care Network providers have been thoroughly vetted to ensure they are providing quality care for our patients and have entered into contractual agreements with HCA to ensure they continue developing strong working relationships with case management (which includes response time), reducing readmissions, and accepting a variety of patients with diverse needs, including our most vulnerable population: Medicaid recipients.